 Movie Review: The Amazing Spider-Man 2 (2014)

-And it’s not bad.
+And it’s not awful.
 It’s certainly better than “Spider-Man 3.”
 I think it’s even a step up from “The Amazing Spider-Man,” which critics mostly praised (73%/78%).

-People keep comparing it negatively with “3” (“too many supervillains”) but it actually has more in common with “2,” which is the best of the Spider-Man movies.
-Unfortunately, its commonality is with the lesser aspects of that movie.
+People keep comparing it with “3” (“too many supervillains”) but it actually has more in common with “2,” which is the best of the Spider-Man movies.
+Sadly, its commonality is with the lesser aspects of that movie.

 Just as Tobey’s Peter was haunted by Uncle Ben (with great power comes blah blah), this Peter (Andrew Garfield) is haunted by Capt.
 Stacy (Keep your sticky hands off my daughter!).
 Which means just as Tobey’s Peter ran hot and cold with Mary Jane Watson—one moment standing stock still when she touches his face, the next reciting British poetry to try to win her over—so Andrew’s Peter is all hot and cold with Gwen Stacy (Emma Stone).
 He loves her, sure, totally, but he made that promise to her father, whose frowning visage he sees everywhere.
 What to do?
 Shouldn’t he try to keep her safe?
 By keeping away from her?
 His dilemma is, in a sense, the dilemma of any of us who have a trace of self-loathing, which is most of us (or most of us at 18): those I love would just be better off without me.

-At their high school graduation ceremony, which Pete arrives to late and wearing rolled up pants beneath cap and gown (oh you hipster kid, you), he gives Gwen, the class valedictorian, a big smooch in front of the crowd.
+At their high school graduation ceremony, which Pete arrives to late and wearing rolled up pants beneath cap and gown (you hipster, you), he gives Gwen, the class valedictorian, a big smooch in front of the crowd.
 Later that night they break up outside a dim sum restaurant.
 For a month they stay apart.
 Then ... you know.
 Love love love.
 But with tragic consequences.

 I’m not kidding about the spoilers thing.
 If you don’t know Spider-Man #121, you might want to jump off now.

-The second great tragedy in the life and times of Peter Parker
+The second great tragedy in the life of Peter Parker

 (* see pg.
 5, last panel. – Erudite Erik)

-Hollywood has done much with the original sin—from improving upon it in “Spider-Man” in 2002 to screwing it up completely in “Spider-Man 3” in 2007—but they haven’t given us the second great tragedy.
-They’ve alluded to it, certainly.
-The Green Goblin dropping M.J. by the Queensboro bridge in the first movie?
-That was it.
+Hollywood has done a lot with that original sin—from improving upon it in “Spider-Man” in 2002 to screwing it up completely in “Spider-Man 3” in 2007—but they haven’t given us the second great tragedy.
+They’ve alluded to it, certainly: Goblin dropping M.J. by the Queensboro bridge in the first movie.
 But they have Spidey save both her and the people on the Roosevelt Island Tramway.
 It was 2002.
 We couldn’t let the terrorists win.

 That’s what I wondered about this movie: Would the studio have the guts to kill off Gwendy?